jack-gregory/IncrementalQA/README.md

 - [ ] Save scenarios by including upload & download functionality for df.scn_user() as a csv (see [here](https://mastering-shiny.org/action-transfer.html))
 - [ ] Other variables (e.g., baseload prices, generation, capacity, etc.)

+# Version Notes

+## v0.1 -- 2023-10-09

+- Initial version querying capture prices only.
+- Inclusion of start.bat file to run from terminal.